Princess Diana almost ditched this 'racy dress' as she feared it would embarrass her teenage son Prince William.

 Princess Diana chose to wear a 'racy dress' to the 1996 Met Gala but almost picked something else as she feared the outfit would embarrass her son, Prince William.

 The mum-of-two is said to have 'embarrassed' her son Prince William (opens in new tab) after their iconic trip to Thorpe Park.
-And more recently, the Duke of Cambridge proved he does embarrass easily when he blushed after a cheeky admirer asked for a kiss (opens in new tab) during his tour of Scotland.
+And more recently, the Prince of Wales proved he does embarrass easily when he blushed after a cheeky admirer asked for a kiss (opens in new tab) during his tour of Scotland.

 Diana's outfits are iconic and even after her tragic death in 1997, the Princess has gone on to inspire future generations and young royals like Kate Middleton, who replicated her iconic outfit (opens in new tab) and Meghan Markle has also made a touching tribute to Princess Diana (opens in new tab) in her first TV interview since bombshell Oprah chat.